sap-tutorials/Tutorials/tutorials/opps-manual-setup/opps-manual-setup.md

 [ACCORDION-BEGIN [Step 2: ](Set up roles and authorizations)]

-In order to use the **Configure Omnichannel Promotion Pricing** app, you have to create a role collection and assign users to it.
+In order to use the **Configure Omnichannel Promotion Pricing** app, you must create a role collection and assign users to it.
 With the configuration app, you can maintain various parameters to influence the behavior of the **Calculation service**. <!-- Using the app is not part of the basic tutorial. -->

 1. Navigate back to your subaccount.